Claytonn7/qwen2-colpali-ocr/README.md

 ## License

-GNU Public License v2

-## Acknowledgments

-- This project uses the [Qwen2-VL model](https://huggingface.co/Qwen/Qwen2-VL-2B-Instruct) from Hugging Face.
+This project is licensed under the GPL-2.0 License
-- The custom RAG implementation is based on the [colpali model](https://huggingface.co/vidore/colpali).